DevExpress/devextreme-demos/JSDemos/Demos/TreeList/ColumnChooser/description.md

-The column chooser allows users to hide or display columns at runtime.
+The column chooser allows users to hide and display columns at runtime.
 To enable it, assign **true** to the **columnChooser**.[enabled](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnChooser/#enabled) property.

-To open the column chooser, click the button in the toolbar above the TreeList component.
-The opened popup panel lists the headers of hidden columns.
-In this demo, you can specify the way users interact with this panel to hide/unhide columns.
+To open the column chooser, users should click the button in the toolbar above the TreeList.
+The opened popup lists the headers of hidden columns.
+In this demo, you can specify the way users interact with this panel to hide and display columns.
 For this, use the drop-down list below the TreeList component to set the [mode](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columnChooser/#mode) property to one of the following values:

 * **"dragAndDrop"**
 Users drag and drop column headers to and from the column chooser panel.